iliao2345/iliao2345.github.io/blog_posts/arc_agi_without_pretraining/arc_agi_without_pretraining.md

 [Bonnet and Macfarlane introduced a VAE-based method](https://arxiv.org/html/2411.08706v1) for searching through a latent space of programs.

-Out of all these past methods, we believe ours has been the only method so far that uses deep learning without external pretraining nor any large-scale search.
+We believe CompressARC is the only method so far that uses deep learning without external pretraining nor any large-scale search.

 #### Deep Learning Architectures